Overview

 Relationship between Accounts

 When an account is created, it becomes an integral part of the business structure.
-Sub-accounts are considered subordinate to the primary account, establishing a hierarchical relationship.
-The following diagram visually depict this relationship.
+Virtual are considered subordinate to the primary account, establishing a hierarchical relationship.

 Comprehending the nuanced details of account types, their functionalities, and relationships is vital for software engineers working on applications within the Nomba platform.
 By leveraging this comprehensive documentation, engineers can design robust solutions aligned with the platform’s architecture, ensuring seamless integration with businesses utilizing Nomba services.